 The screenshot shows a typical configuration dialog of a (stereo) wave editor.
-After selecting a device, audio data is sent to an analog or digital (ADAT / SPDIF) port, depending on which has been selected as playback device.
+After selecting a device, audio data is sent to either an ADAT or SPDIF port, depending on which has been selected as playback device.

 Increasing the number and/or size of audio buffers may prevent the audio signal from breaking up, but also increases latency i.e. output is delayed.
 For synchronized playback of audio and MIDI (or similar), be sure to activate the checkbox 'Get position from audio driver'.